KirillTregubov/SoundInsights/README.md

 ### Troubleshooting

-If the script fails to run on your machine, please [install Docker Desktop](https://docs.docker.com/desktop/) yourself.
+To verify that the script worked, try to open `Docker Desktop` using your Operating System's search features.
+If it is missing or doesn't open and succesfully start the Docker engine, or if the install script fails, please [install Docker Desktop](https://docs.docker.com/desktop/) yourself.

 ## Usage